PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 ComputeContext, DrawContext
 +++++++++++++++++++++++++++

-Essentially replaced with API-specific StencilTable and PatchTable objects, for example Osd::GLStencilTableSSBO.
+ComputeContext and DrawContext have been replaced with API-specific StencilTable and PatchTable objects, for example Osd::GLStencilTableSSBO.

 ======================================= ========================================
 OpenSubdiv 2.x                          OpenSubdiv 3.0